ProspectiveCo/climate_change_blog/README.md

 The notebook contains sources for the data.
 Download that data to this directory under the directories 'temperature', 'glaciers', and 'energy'.

+TODO:

+[] Test in PyOdide
+[] Upload Arrow files
+[] Show Datagrid of OG data?
+Instead of the map scatter?